Klaus Grutzka: Early life and education

-Klaus Grutzka's father, Johan (Jan) Grutzka (Grudska), was born in Krakau (Kraków), Upper Silesia, Germany.
+Klaus Grutzka's father, Johan (Jan) Grutzka (Grudska), was born in Krakau (Kraków), Poland.
 Johann Grudska and his wife Helene married and had two children, a girl (Marianne Grutzka) and a son, whom they named Klaus Guido Grutzka.
 Klaus Grutzka began working as a young man in a nearby coal mine and pursued drawing and painting in his spare time.
 Grutzka's father also had interest in art and drawing, an interest that he passed on to his son.
 Klaus Grutzka's artistic talents came to the attention of a local nobleman who then sponsored Grutzka.

 As a young man, Klaus Grutzka moved from Breslau to Kiel, a Baltic harbor town and one of the major naval ports in Germany.
-There, in 1941, he joined the Kriegsmarine as an officer’s candidate.
+There, in 1941, he joined the Kriegsmarine as an officer's candidate.
 During his time in the German Navy, he was trained as an engineer.
 He initially served on a destroyer, which was attacked and sank during a World War II battle, an experience that threatened his life.
 Grutka's next placement was that of a chief engineer on a German submarine (U-Boot), in charge of its diesel engines.
 He was specifically assigned to U-1205.

 Grutka married his first wife, Eva, née Koenn, in Kiel, around the end of 1942.
 Near the end of the World War II, Grutka's U-boot was scuttled at Kiel and the crew were captured and became prisoners of war.
 Klaus Grutzka was imprisoned in a prisoner camp in Scotland, where he was interned when his son Claus was born in 1945.
 Following his release as a prisoner of war in 1947, Grutzka returned to Kiel, to be with his wife and young son.